nss-evening-cohort-10/foundations-group-project-pardon-us/README.md

 ### Javascript
 * EVERY SINGE PAGE must include a JS loop of some kind
 * Your team can only have 1 JS file - main.js
 * All your JS should be written in functions.
-Wherever possible reuse functions.
+Wherever possible reuseable functions.
+* At lease 1 of your pages should use a more complex data structure.
+This means that one of your arrays should have an array inside each object.
+For examle:  Each of your band members could have an array called favoriteSongs that has numbers in it that correspond to ids on your songs array.
+To display the favorite songs you have to look the songs up by id.